 2. Testing Gets Delayed Until Completion

-The Waterfall methodology testing phase comes in the latter part of the software development process as it insists that the testing must be done after the stages arrive.
-This causes substantial delays as the project testing takes a lot of time to complete the tests for large versions.
-Therefore, if the client is going to give frequent suggestions that can require constant changes then Agile would be better suited than Waterfall.
+The Waterfall methodology’s testing phase comes in the latter part of the software development process, as it insists that testing must be conducted after each stage is completed.
+This leads to substantial delays as the project testing takes a lot of time to complete the tests for large versions.
+Therefore, if the client is expected to provide frequent suggestions that can require constant changes, then Agile would be more appropriate than Waterfall.

 3. Not Perfect for Complex Projects

 For complex projects, developers need to do frequent testing.
-But with Waterfall, this cannot be possible as its testing phase is the only level that detects the bugs of the project.
-Therefore, before the testing phase, the developer cannot find out any mistakes or errors in the code.
-This drawback of the Waterfall model makes companies opt for other methodologies.
+But with Waterfall, the testing phase is the only level that detects the bugs in the project.
+Therefore, before the testing phase, developers are unable to find any mistakes or errors in the code.
+This drawback of the Waterfall model makes companies choose agile over waterfall development methodology.

 2.3 Waterfall Development Cycle